simbody/simbody/CONTRIBUTING.md

 2. Clone `yourid/simbody` repo onto your local machine.
 (It is possible to work directly on your GitHub fork using GitHub's browser interface, but this is inadvisable except for small, safe documentation changes.)
 3. Create a branch like `something-feature` for your new feature or `fix-something-issue123` for a bug fix (we're not fussy about branch names; they are just temporary).
 4. Commit the new code or documentation to the `something-feature` branch.
 5. Test and debug your changes locally.
+Be sure to build at least occasionally in Debug mode -- it will run very slowly but you get much more error checking that way.
 6. Push now-debugged `something-feature` branch up to `yourid/simbody` fork on GitHub.
 7. Go to the `simbody/simbody` repo, click Pull Requests, and create a new PR.
 Specify `simbody/simbody master` as the base (destination) branch and `yourid/simbody something-feature` as the head (source) branch.
 8. Provide a description and reference the corresponding Issue(s).
 If there are particular people whose attention you want to draw to the PR, use at-mentions `@theirid` in your PR description.